 - Employ a broad based effort that spans across all schools at CUMC and the entire University.

 - Apply a humanistic approach that promotes respect, empathy, integrity, self-awareness, and compassion.

 - Offer low barrier access to services and resources for all CUMC students.

 - Share our expertise through teaching and training others.

 - Conduct research to identify strengths and discover opportunities to address environmental and individual concerns.

 Founded on the belief that CUMC students needed the resources, tools, and guidance to navigate the challenges of graduate school life, CSW evolved from a proposal from the students themselves.
 CSW opened its doors in Bard hall in the summer of 2002, where it is still located today.

-Our Values: We respect confidentiality; protect minority voices; believe that meaningful change occurs at both individual and systematic levels; encourage help-seeking; and support balanced living.
+Our Values: We respect confidentiality; protect minority voices; believe that meaningful change occurs at both individual and systemic levels; encourage help-seeking; and support balanced living.